 Bird identification can be difficult, even for experienced birders, and many discussions occur during group walks and camps on this subject.
 Reference books are most useful and our separate reference page details a range of books that you may be able to find at your local library to learn about and to identify our Australian birds.

 In addition, Birds Queensland has a number of aids which may help both beginners and experienced birders to know exactly which bird they have seen.

-Birds Queensland publishes two brochures to help in identifying birds:
+Birds Queensland publishes a brochure to help in identifying birds:

-- A selection of Queensland birds This is a more comprehensive brochure (PDF, 664 KB).
+- A selection of Queensland birds This is a comprehensive brochure (PDF, 664 KB).
 It contains color illustrations of and brief notes on 80 species of birds seen primarily in south-east Queensland, many of which can also be seen elsewhere in the State.
-Printed copies of both brochures can be obtained from Birds Queensland.
+Printed copies of the brochure can be obtained from Birds Queensland.

 There are a number of other organisations providing useful guides for bird identification: